-Economist Jeffrey Eisenach has served in senior positions at the Federal Trade Commission and the Office of Management and Budget.
-As a visiting scholar at AEI, he focuses on policies affecting the information technology sector, innovation and entrepreneurship.
-Eisenach is also a managing director and a principal at Navigant Economics and an adjunct professor at the George Mason University School of Law, where he teaches Regulated Industries.
-He writes on a wide range of issues, including industrial organization, communications policy and the Internet, government regulations, labor economics and public finance.
+Jeffrey Eisenach is a visiting scholar at AEI.
+Eisenach has served in senior positions at the Federal Trade Commission and the Office of Management and Budget.
+At AEI, he focuses on policies affecting the information technology sector, innovation, and entrepreneurship.
+Eisenach is also a senior vice president at NERA Economic Consulting and an adjunct professor at the George Mason University School of Law, where he teaches Regulated Industries.
+He writes on a wide range of issues, including industrial organization, communications policy and the Internet, government regulations, labor economics, and public finance.
 He has also taught at Harvard University's Kennedy School of Government and at the Virginia Polytechnic Institute.

 AEI’s Jeffrey Eisenach will argue in favor of a generic antitrust enforcement model with primary enforcement by the FTC and Jonathan Baker of American University will maintain that an industry-specific regulator like the FCC is needed to work with antitrust enforcers to shape competition in the broadband industry.
 The debate will be moderated by US Court of Appeals Judge Stephen Williams.

 The Federal Communications Commission will decide today (Dec.
 12) whether to reconsider its rules prohibiting cell phone use on airplanes.
 If it votes to move ahead, the ban could be lifted before the end of 2014.
 But there is no guarantee.
 The Commission took off on a similar course a decade ago, but found itself facing massive political headwinds.
 The ban stayed in place.